 Peat can be used as an eco-friendly absorbent to clean up hydrocarbon spills both on land and at sea.
 By undergoing a thermal treatment, peat can be made water-repellent.
 The procedure gives peat the ability to repel water while still absorbing hydrocarbons!

 Biological air cleaning processes are popular due to their efficiency and low cost.
-Biofiltration consists in using the microorganisms present on filtering media such as peat to transform the molecules that cause odours and release gaseous pollutants, for example, NH3, H2S, CH4.
+Biofiltration consists of using the microorganisms present on filtering media such as peat to transform the molecules that cause odours and release gaseous pollutants, for example, NH3, H2S, CH4.
 This type of biofilter can be used on composting sites and in agricultural processing plants.

 The unique properties of peat make it an effective biofilter in wastewater treatment systems.
 Because Sphagnum peat moss is a stable and very porous fibrous material, it filters the effluent that percolates through it and accelerates the biodegradation of wastewater residues.